kuzudb/kuzudb.github.io/docs/blog/factorization.md

 (i) above the join that joins a's and b's, to run the predicate `a.balance > b.balance`; (ii) after the final join in Figure 2 to run the predicate `c.balance > b.balance`.
 Suppose the first filter did not eliminate any tuples.
-Then, a flat processor would evaluate 20K filter execution in the second filter.
+Then, a flat processor would evaluate 20K filter executions in the second filter.
-In contrast, the input to the second filer operator in a factorized processor would be the 2 factorized tuples shown in Figure 4 (right) but extended with `balance` properties on a, b, and c's.
-Therefore there would be only 200 filter executions: (i) for the first factorizaed tuple, there are only
+In contrast, the input to the second filter operator in a factorized processor would be the 2 factorized tuples shown in Figure 4 (right) but extended with `balance` properties on a, b, and c's.
+Therefore there would be only 200 filter executions: (i) for the first factorized tuple, there are only
 100 comparison to execute `c.balance > b.balance` since b is matched to a single value and there are 100 c values.; (ii) similarly for the 2nd factorized tuple.
 We can obtain similar benefits when running other expressions.